Click on the questions below to see their corresponding answers.

 Yes.
 IRIS can do both for prepaid assets within the same FY AND to the next FY for scheduled payments.

 Yes.
 IRIS has an audit function for tracking changes of COA elements.
 Also, effective to and from dates can be populated whenever there is a need to track changes different from the state fiscal year.
-(See below example of the fund table that has the fiscal year and effective from and to fields.)
+(Click here to see an example of the fund table that has the fiscal year and effective from and to fields.)

 This question was presented to the Division of General Services (DGS) several months ago and we expect a definition from them.
 The specific question is: If an item is purchased from an existing contract, does the person issuing a Delivery Order need to be certified through the DGS Procurement Certification System, or is it sufficient that the RQS was approved by both a Need Approver and Financial Approver?